-If your pet needs to be referred, this should be discussed with your veterinary surgeon.
+If your pet needs to be referred to us at Cave Vets Specialists, this should be discussed with your veterinary surgeon.
 They will then contact us on your behalf, and once we have received the referral, we will call you to arrange an appointment.
-If your pet needs to be seen urgently, your vet will need to telephone us in order to arrange the appointment for you.
+If your pet needs to be seen urgently, your vet will need to telephone us in order to arrange an appointment for you.

 Your vet may wish to discuss your pet's case with us by telephone prior to making a decision regarding referral.
 Often, we will receive any X-rays, scan results and lab reports beforehand.
 We can supply you with a client information sheet including directions and a map.

 Your vet should supply us with a letter of referral giving details of your pet's relevant history and a brief summary of the problem.
 Your vet may ask you to bring this with you, or they can e-mail, fax or post this to us in advance of the appointment – it is best that you check with your vet regarding the arrangements that have been made in this regard.
 In the case of emergencies, your vet may send X-rays and other items with you to pass on to us upon arrival.

 It is a good idea to have made some brief notes about your pet's history e.g. dates of events and any signs of problems which you may have noticed, as our vet will ask you questions about this during the consultation.
 It is also worth making a list of your own queries or concerns which you can check at the end of your consultation to make sure that we have addressed them all for you and the vet will be more than happy to discuss these with you.

 You should bring any relevant insurance documentation, including a blank claim form.
 You will also need to bring a means of payment.